-- 16.2 An Athlete who has a Physical Impairment that allows him or her to be allocated more than one Sport Class must not be allocated or hold more than one Sport Class at the same time, and may request to change his or her preferred Sport Class: - a) at the end of the season when the Athlete's first Evaluation Session was completed; or - b) after the close of the Paralympic Winter Games, and before the start of the next season thereafter.

-- 16.3 A request to change a preferred Sport Class must be made to FIS by the Athlete's National Body.
-The application must be submitted to FIS in accordance with the time frame identified under Article 16.2. - 16.4 Nothing in this Article 16 precludes an Athlete from making a Medical Review Request at any time in respect of any Sport Class.
+- 16.5 If an athlete is eligible for one than one Sport Class, he/she may request to change his or her preferred Sport Class: - a) at the end of the season when the Athlete's first Evaluation Session was completed; or - b) after the close of the Paralympic Winter Games and before the start of the next season thereafter. - 16.6 A request to change a preferred Sport Class must be made to FIS by the Athlete's National Body.
+The application must be submitted to FIS in accordance with the time frame identified under Article 16.5. - 16.7 Nothing in this Article 16 precludes an Athlete from making a Medical Review Request at any time in respect of any Sport Class.